8 Awesome Things to Do in Agrigento, Sicily (2025)

 Booking your accommodation in advance, buying attraction tickets online, and choosing weekdays over weekends can all help you have a more pleasant experience.
 If you can, choose the shoulder seasons to make the most of your time in Sicily!

 Early spring and late fall are the perfect mix of good weather and smaller crowds.
-However, winter is also a good time, since the temperatures rarely go below 14°C (57°F).
+Winter can also be a good time to visit, as long as you don’t plan on beach time.

 While you can visit Agrigento and the Valley of the Temples in one day if you move quickly and plan carefully, I really recommend spending at least a night in the city.